-Centrais Eletricas Brasileiras SA (EBR), South America’s largest power producer, plunged to an eight-year low in New York after Brazil’s government proposed less compensation for rate cuts than the company expected.
+Centrais Eletricas Brasileiras SA (EBR:US), South America’s largest power producer, plunged to an eight-year low in New York after Brazil’s government proposed less compensation for rate cuts than the company expected.

 American depositary receipts of Eletrobras, as Centrais Eletricas is known, tumbled 9 percent to $5.16 at the close of trading, the lowest since July 2004.
 Trading surged to 186 percent of the average volume in the past three months, according to data compiled by Bloomberg.
 Brazilian markets were closed for a holiday.